jarridrb/DecagonPredictorDataSets/README.md

 size of the final layer of Decagon.
 D_r \in R^{d \times d} is a diagonal feature importance matrix for side effect r.
 Finally, R is a global interaction matrix, learned in particular by convolutions within Decagon's GNN.
 The sister repository [DecagonPredictor](https://github.com/jrectorb/DecagonPredictor) uses these constructions to make predictions.
-In light of this,
+In light of this, each sub-directory within [ModelSpecificData](ModelSpecificData) contains three numpy files: `EmbeddingImportance.npz`, `GlobalRelations.npy`, and `embeddings.npy`.
+The first of these (`EmbeddingImportance.npz`) is a collection of all D_r matrices.
+The second of these (`GlobalRelations.npy`) is the matrix R.  The third `embeddings.npy` are the node embeddings z_i.
+Finally, within each sub-directory here is also contained a `TestEdges.csv` file which details the edges of the test set for that specific training of Decagon.